BISHOP-X/CampusStream/PLEASE_READ_THIS_GUYS.md

 - All interfaces are ready for Supabase integration
 - Error boundaries catch crashes gracefully
 - Loading/empty states everywhere for polish
+- **PWA-ready** - This is gonna be packaged as a Progressive Web App, so we'll have a native-like mobile app experience without the overhead of separate Android and iOS development or paying for the App Store/Play Store.
+Users can install it straight from their browser! 📲

 ---